RBC Heritage Golf Tournament 2026: Complete Guide to Hilton Head’s Signature PGA Event

 • Plaid Nation Saturday: This is a peak day for spectators to wear tartan plaid and celebrate fun and traditional contests, typically around the 17th and 18th holes.

-All-Time Records of Heritage Golf Tournament
+All-Time Records & Milestones of RBC Heritage Golf Tournament

 Heritage Golf Tournament All-Time Records